-Christina Richey – Christina is a NASA Postdoctoral Program Fellow at Goddard Space Flight Center in the Astrophysics Science Division, studying interstellar dust grain analogs.
+Christina Richey – Christina blogged for Blueshift while she was a NASA Postdoctoral Program Fellow at Goddard Space Flight Center in the Astrophysics Science Division, studying interstellar dust grain analogs.
 When not ruling the cryogen world that is the Optics Lab, she likes to take long walks on the beach, crawl through lava tubes, dress up like a zombie, dye her hair random colors, and worship the ground that Bieber walks on, because that’s what her niece said is the cool thing to do.
 View Christina’s blog entries.

 Faith Tucker – Faith came to Goddard for the summers of 2010 and 2011 to work with the Blueshift team (and to collect as many free NASA goodies as humanly possible).
 Faith recently graduated from Whitman College, located in the quaint town of Walla Walla, WA, where she double majored in astronomy and religion.
 When not interning at Goddard, Faith can be found giving planetarium shows to local awe-inspired elementary students, listening to her audiobook of The Hitchhiker’s Guide to The Galaxy on repeat, and devising a foolproof scheme to get to Cape Canaveral to view the last shuttle launches (mission accomplished!).
 Now that the blissful years of college have come to an end, Faith hopes to further explore her love of astronomy through educating others about the wonders of the universe!
 View Faith’s blog entries.